gottacatchenall/ms_data_schema_macroecology/manuscript.md

 As an example, consider the increasingly ubiquitous case of attempting to associate climate data (derived from WorldClim, CHLSEA, or similar) with species occurrence data [@Dansereau2021SimJl].
 Both observations contain information about an `AbstractLocation`.
-However, if the climate data is in a raster format, and the locations are in coordinates, we could define concrete types `RasterLocation` and `CoordinateLocation`, both of which are subtypes of `AbstractLocation`.
+If the climate data is in a raster format, and the locations are in coordinates, w could define concrete types
+`RasterLocation` and `CoordinateLocation`, both of which are subtypes of `AbstractLocation`.
 Some methods of analysis might want this data in the form of `RasterLocation`s.
 Others might want `CoordinateLocation`s.
-If the standardized type defines an interface between `RasterLocation` and `CoordinateLocation`, then it doesn't matter what the original type of data you pass into the analysis method, it can convert it to the proper type (see analysis panel of @fig:concept).
+If we define a way to convert between `RasterLocation` and `CoordinateLocation`, then it doesn't matter what the original type of data you pass into the analysis method, the "interface to analysis" can convert this data to the proper type (see analysis panel of @fig:concept).

-`Julia` is an ideal candidate for this, in large part, due to its type system.
+`Julia` is an ideal candidate for this, in large part due to its type system.
 However `Julia` serves to become the future of computing in biodiversity science.
 It is a modern language designed for high-performance scientific computing with expressive syntax that feels like writing high-level